-Lent begins on Ash Wednesday, on February 14, 2018.
+Lent begins on Ash Wednesday.
 The forty day season is a time of reflection, prayer, penance and meditation.
-It concludes with the celebration of Easter on Sunday, April 1.
+It concludes with the celebration of Easter.

 As we give up those things that keep us from God and commit to live in a way that makes more room for God to enter into our lives, God is always right there with us.